autocore-ai/AutowareAuto/src/motion/planning/recordreplay_planner_node/design/recordreplay_planner_node-design.md

 # Purpose / Use cases

 This package provides a ROS2 node for the computational package `recordreplay_planner`.
 This is done to separate the computation part from the ROS2-specific part.
-See the computational part for a rattionale of what the functionality is to be used for.
+See the computational part for a rationale of what the functionality is to be used for.